pure-js/twitter-web-client/README.md

 ## The Task

-Single-page application, used Twitter API load 101 tweet, by #wrike hashtag.
+A single-page application that, using the Twitter API, retrives 101 tweets using the specified hashtag.
-Arrange loaded into adaptive grid.
+Organize the recieved tweets into an adaptive grid.
-If tweet has a background, you should add it as background to cell.
+If the tweet has a background, you need to add it as background to the cell.

-## Specifications
+## Specification

 Breakpoints: 360, 720, 1024, 1366.
-Don't use CSS frameworks and ready solutions.
+Don't use CSS frameworks and off-the-shelf solutions.
 Use javascript, html, css.
 (Preprocessors for almost anything are welcomed) Pay attention to semantics and code readability.